 Log.e() – Tales from the electron Volts

-The following is a log of the FTC meetings at the electron Volts.
+This is a log of the FTC meetings at the electron Volts during the 2016-2017 season.
 Our website is at gearbox4h.org

 ################################################################# # # # Coder's Log.e() # # # #################################################################